One owner's story

 Some things to consider:

-Buy a '76.
+Consider whether you might prefer to buy a '76 or later model year.
 Earlier ones have the narrow panel and later ones are

-subject to filiform corrosion.
+subject to filiform corrosion (although this is fading as most Cardinals have by now been repainted.)
 If you get a clean or repainted

 Look at the flaps before test flying.
 I've seen a lot of Cardinals with

 flaps that do not go all the way in.
 People adjust them until they

 are flat with the wing and forget that the first 5% is just back, not

 down.
 The result is more wing area and a loss of 10 knots or more of

 airspeed.
 The trailing edge should be flush and the little nylon